-All home school students and those students attending an alternative and/or Charter school that is unable to verify class rank must provide ALL of the following:
+All home schooled students and those students attending an alternative and/or charter school that does not use class ranking must provide the following:

-- Records of Academic Achievement as well as a GPA of 2.0 or greater
+- Academic transcript showing a GPA of 2.0 or greater;

 - Saint Paul College assessment results must meet program entrance requirements and the requirements for the course you wish to take.

-PSEO applicants must complete all steps of this process.
+PSEO applicants must complete all steps of this process by the deadline.

 - Complete the Saint Paul College application online at www.saintpaul.edu/apply.

-- Submit the following materials to the Saint Paul College Admissions Office of Enrollment Services by the application deadline:
+- Submit the following materials to Saint Paul College by the application deadline:

-- The College's assessment provides you with a profile of your current skills in mathematics, reading, and writing, as well as recommendations for initial course placement.
+- The College's assessment provides you with a profile of your current skills in math and reading.
 The assessment is used to determine course placement.

 - Assessment results must meet specific program entrance requirements.